What is Dialectical Behavior Therapy (DBT)?

 How will DBT help me?

-Distress Tolerance skills help individuals to cope with painful events by introducing skills that will soften the effects of upsetting circumstances.
+Distress Tolerance skills help individuals to cope with painful events and to soften the effects of upsetting circumstances.
 Instead of learning to avoid stressful situations, DBT helps individuals to accept, find meaning for, and effectively work through difficult situations.

 Mindfulness skills will help individuals to more fully appreciate the present moment while focusing less on painful experiences from the past or frightening possibilities in the future.
-Mindfulness gives individuals the tools to overcome recurrent, negative judgments about self and others.
+Mindfulness gives individuals the tools to overcome negative judgments about self and others and to get space from difficult emotions.

 Interpersonal Effectiveness skills give individuals tools to ask for what they need, set healthy boundaries, be assertive and cope with interpersonal conflict.
 It focuses on negotiating solutions to problems—all while protecting their relationships and treating others with respect.